SWLivingstone/react-native-flash-cards/README.md

+# Getting Started!

+This app was bundled with yarn so for best results please use yarn and not npm

+1. clone the repository
+2. run yarn install
+3. run yarn start
+4. use emulator of your choice

+*I have left the default README for create-react-native-app below for referance*

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).